 b.
 Vehicles that become disabled on the road will be secured with all possible precautions taken to prevent theft or vandalism.
 In the event that a vehicle cannot be secured in its present location, the driver will have the vehicle towed to a facility where it can be secured until assistance arrives.
 The operator is RESPONSIBLE FOR VEHICLE SECURITY.
 Vehicles will not be left along highways or in any area where vandalism would be easily accomplished.

 a.
-All motor vehicles, including utility vehicles, purchased (either new or previously owned) or leased are subject to the procedures set forth in OP 72.15, Purchasing/Leasing Motor Vehicles.
+All vehicles, including UVs and golf carts, purchased (either new or previously owned) or leased are subject to the procedures set forth in OP 72.15, Purchasing/Leasing Motor Vehicles.
+(Attachment F)

 b.
-All motor vehicles donated to the university are subject to the procedures established in OP 02.03, Acceptance of Gifts and Grants from Private Philanthropic Sources, and OP 72.15, Purchasing/Leasing Motor Vehicles.
+All motor vehicles, including UVs and golf carts, donated to the university are subject to the procedures established in OP 02.03, Acceptance of Gifts and Grants from Private Philanthropic Sources, and OP 72.15, Purchasing/Leasing Motor Vehicles.
+(Attachment F)

 c.
-All motor vehicles purchased from surplus, federal, or state agencies are subject to the procedures established in OP 72.15, Purchasing/Leasing Motor Vehicles.
+All motor vehicles, including UVs and golf carts, purchased from surplus, federal, or state agencies are subject to the procedures established in OP 72.15, Purchasing/Leasing Motor Vehicles.
+(Attachment F)

 12. Transfers and Deletions

-Vehicles may be transferred from one agency to another or from one department to another within the university system with the approval of the TTU Vehicle Fleet Manager.
-Transfer vehicles must be in sound mechanical condition and not increase the receiving agency or departmental vehicle inventory unless documented approval is obtained from the state Office of Vehicle Fleet Management.
-Refer to OP 72.15, Purchasing/Leasing Motor Vehicles covering additions to the fleet.
+Vehicles, including UVs and golf carts, may be transferred from one agency to another or from one department to another within the university system with the approval of the TTU Vehicle Fleet Manager.
+Transferred vehicles must be in sound mechanical condition and not increase the receiving agency or departmental vehicle inventory unless documented approval is obtained from the state Office of Vehicle Fleet Management.
+Refer to OP 72.15, Purchasing/Leasing Motor Vehicles, covering additions to the fleet.

 13. Fleet Size

 The TTU Vehicle Fleet Manager must provide the state Office of Vehicle Fleet Management with written notification of all vehicle replacements and university-approved additions.
 The notifications will include the following information for both the new vehicle and the vehicle being replaced: vehicle identification number, license plate number, year, make, and model.
-This applies to all vehicles, including utility vehicles as defined in section 18 of this OP.
+This applies to all vehicles, including UVs.

 14. Titles and Registration